-Some drugs like alcohol, barbiturates, benzodiazepines, and even caffeine may lead to some withdrawal syndromes in children after birth, with symptoms like those of neonatal abstinence syndrome (NAS).
+Some drugs like alcohol, barbiturates, benzodiazepines, and even caffeine may lead to some withdrawal syndromes in children after birth, with symptoms like neonatal abstinence syndrome (NAS).
 About 5 percent of women abuse at least one addictive substance during their pregnancy.

 Any nutrients a woman takes in during pregnancy cross the placenta or through the umbilical cord to the baby.
 This includes food, oxygen, water, and intoxicating substances like alcohol, nicotine, opioids, prescription sedatives, and illicit drugs like marijuana or cocaine.

 When an infant is born to a mother struggling with substance abuse and addiction, the child will likely:

 - Have birth defects

 - Have a small head circumference

 - Be at greater risk of sudden infant death syndrome (SIDS)

 What Do Pregnant Women Need In Addiction Treatment?